anthonyeden/Profiler-Donations-GravityForms/readme.txt

 = 2.5.4 =

+IMPORTANT: After upgrading, you will need to re-configure your 'Mailing Lists (Advanced)' feeds to re-add your mailing list codes.
+This is due to the removal of the UDF configuration.

 * Mailing Lists (Advanced): Use the latest version of the Profiler API
 * Mailing Lists (Basic): Use the latest version of the Profiler API
 * WooCommerce: Send the order's Phone field to Profiler